RajkumarOO7/Wordpress-Ansible/Project.md

  - Installing and Configuring HTTPD server for WordPress: This task includes the tasks defined in the webserver.yml file.
 It is likely that the webserver.yml file contains tasks related to installing and configuring the Apache HTTP server.
  - Downloading and Configuring WordPress: This task includes the tasks defined in the wordpress.yml file.
 It is likely that the wordpress.yml file contains tasks related to downloading and configuring WordPress.
  - Each subtask is tagged with appropriate tags (php, database, webserver, wordpress) to allow selective execution of tasks based on their tags.
- - Note that the specific details of the subtasks, such as the contents of database.yml, webserver.yml, and wordpress.yml, are not provided in the code snippet.
-Those files likely contain additional tasks specific to their respective components.
  - This master task orchestrates the installation and configuration of MariaDB, Apache, PHP, and WordPress, ensuring that all the necessary components are installed and set up for a WordPress deployment.

  vi webserver.yml